Two Women (2014 film): Reception

 Two Women has an approval rating of 89% on review aggregator website Rotten Tomatoes, based on 9 reviews, and an average rating of 6.00/10.
 It also has a score of 54 out of 100 on Metacritic, based on 4 critics, indicating "mixed or average reviews".

 Clarence Tsui of The Hollywood Reporter wrote:

 Fiennes' superficial turn (in more ways than one, as his lines ended up overdubbed by a Russian voice actor) is hampered more by circumstances than ability: rather than playing on the multiple possibilities underlining Turgenev's once-transgressive comedy of manners, actress-turned-filmmaker Vera Glagoleva's 21st century take is a po-faced, straitjacketed affair, as she (and her screenwriters Svetlana Grudovich and Olga Pogodina-Kuzima) play out the entangled relationships as excessively affected period drama.
 While certainly lushly mounted, Two Women is at best a piece of dated heritage cinema, and at worst cliche-ridden pomp.

+Awards and nominations

 The film won the Best Feature Film award at the 3rd Hanoi International Film Festival.